-When you think of beef and potatoes, what comes to mind?
+When you think of beef and potatoes in salsa, what comes to mind?
 Bistec, bistek and steak picado are a few of the different words used to describe a thin beef steak used in this recipe.
-Like many Mexican home-style recipes, every family has their own name for certain dishes.
+As with many Mexican home-style recipes, every family has their version.
 This traditional bistec con papas (beef and potatoes) recipe is also referred to as a guisado or carne guisada.
 The bistec could be prepared in various ways to suit your taste.
-For today’s recipe, I chose to combine my love of chile ancho sauce with potatoes, but prepared with beef today.
+For today’s recipe, I chose to combine my love of chile ancho sauce adding beef and potatoes.

 The chile ancho sauce I added to this recipe for bistec con papas is one I use for various recipes.
 One my other favorites is Nopalitos en Salsa (Cactus in Salsa)!
-Here is where you will find the recipe for the sauce/salsa.
+Just below that, find the link for the chile ancho salsa/sauce!

 Beef and Potatoes in Salsa (Bistec Con Papas)